tcrurav/UnityWebRequestExpressSequelizeBasicAuthTokenBearer/README.md

-# Unity CRUD consuming API with Express + Sequelize + MySQL
+# Unity CRUD consuming API with Express + Sequelize + MySQL and Auth Basic + Token Bearer

-It's just that: An example with Unity consuming an API with Express + Sequelize + MySQL
+It's just that: An example with Unity consuming an API with Express + Sequelize + MySQL.
+Auth Basic and Token Bearer is used for the Authentication.

 It's just a very raw example:
 * No validations at all.
 * No error checks.
+* Don't try to Login before Signup successfully because there is no validations.
 * To see the result of "Show bicycles" go to the Console.
 * Don't forget to enter a valid id to update/delete a bicycle.